Background and History of NAT

 Advantages:

-• Compatibility with Most Applications: Common internet activities such as web browsing, email, and file downloading work without issues in NAT environments.
+- Compatibility with Most Applications: Common client-server model internet activities such as web browsing (HTTP/HTTPS), email (SMTP, POP3, IMAP), file downloading (HTTP, FTP passive mode), DNS, and SSH work without issues in NAT environments.

-• ALG Support: Many NAT devices provide ALG (Application Layer Gateway) for complex protocols like FTP and SIP.
+- Expanded ALG Support: Many NAT devices provide ALG (Application Layer Gateway) for complex protocols like FTP, SIP, H.323, PPTP, and RTSP, automatically translating IP addresses and port information in packet payloads to ensure compatibility.

-• Widespread Usability: Since most networks worldwide use NAT, many applications are designed with NAT environments in consideration.
+- Ecosystem Adaptation Through Widespread Use: Since most networks worldwide use NAT, many applications (especially commercial software) are designed and tested with NAT environments in consideration, supporting automatic port forwarding protocols like UPnP, NAT-PMP, and PCP.

 Disadvantages: